PROJECT: ESTUDIA CON AMOR (Study With Love)

 DIRECTOR: SANDRA ALONZO PAC

 In a country like Guatemala, there are no safety nets like welfare, food stamps, free healthcare services for the poor… So when a woman is abandoned by an abusive, alcoholic husband, life gets even harder.
 Not only must she face the emotional pain of rejection, she must somehow survive and care for her children.
 Does she leave her children home alone where they are vulnerable to sexual abuse by neighbors in order to find work?
 Does she beg for food from strangers because no one will give her a job if she must tote young children along?
-How does she care for a sick child when she has no money for even the simplest of medicines to stop a high fever from causing permanent brain damage?
+How does she care for a sick child when she has no money for even the simplest of medicines to control a dangerously high fever?
 Even harder than the physical suffering is the sense of abandonment and despair that comes from facing life’s struggles alone.

-Sandra, the Project Director, has a tremendous heart for the girls and mothers in this program.
-The families in this program are desperately poor, and they often need basic help beyond just a scholarship and chickens.
+Sandra, the Project Director, has a tremendous heart for the children and mothers in the program.
+The program doesn’t just provide an education, it provides the whole family with hope – hope that that there is a better tomorrow waiting and a support system so the mothers and children no longer feel alone.
+The families in this program are desperately poor, and they often need basic help beyond just a scholarship.
 A blind mother needed help finding and relocating to a new rental – a one-room shack with a roof pock-marked with holes.
 Sandra helped her find the new place, and she and her husband replaced the woman’s roof with new tin.
 A lame girl who was rejected by her mother for being a “useless invalid” needed medical care for an eye infection, which Sandra helped provide.
 A girl struggling due to sexual abuse needed counseling, and Sandra arranged free care from the psychology department at the University.
-Sandra works tirelessly to help these families in a myriad of ways.
+Street children need food and warm jackets and… Sandra works tirelessly to help these families in a myriad of ways.

-Due to poverty, Sandra herself had to drop out of school after the third grade so she feels great compassion for these families.
-She still lives very modestly, having no running water, but she is a real dynamo.
-She helps support her family with a paid “day job”, but meets with each family regularly in the evenings and on weekends.
-She evaluates each new scholarship candidate to ensure her scholarships are going to the neediest girls, buys their needed school supplies, and helps them enroll in school.
+Sandra evaluates each new scholarship candidate to ensure her scholarships are going to the neediest children, buys their needed school supplies, and helps them enroll in school.
 She continually monitors their progress, advocates for them in the schools, and motivates them to study hard.
-She also provides great emotional support to both the girls and the mothers, as they often confide their problems to her because of their great trust in her.
-She is enormously grateful for the donations that allow her to serve these precious young girls.
+She also provides great emotional support to both the children and the mothers, as they often confide their problems to her because of their great trust in her.
+She is enormously grateful for the donations that allow her to serve these precious young children.

 Don’t miss this video!
 You will love meeting some of the families in the scholarship program.
 Just click this link: